-European Urology Focus (EU Focus) is a new sister journal to European Urology and the second official publication of the European Association of Urology (EAU).
+European Urology Focus (EU Focus) is a sister journal to European Urology and the second official publication of the European Association of Urology (EAU).
 EU Focus will be published 6 times per year in an electronic format.
 Each issue will include a series of invited, thematic reviews, together with original reports, correspondence and introductory editorials on a wide range of urological issues such as oncology, functional urology, reconstructive urology, laparoscopy, robotic surgery, endourology, female urology, andrology, paediatric urology and sexual medicine.
-An official ISI Thompson Impact Factor for EU Focus will be listed in 2018.
+EU Focus received its very first impact factor for 2019, starting off at 4.827

 - EU Oncology

-European Urology Oncology (EUO) is the newest member of the European Urology family and it is the first official publication of the EAU fully dedicated to the study of genitourinary malignancies.
+European Urology Oncology (EUO) is the first official publication of the EAU fully dedicated to the study of genitourinary malignancies.
 The journal aims to deliver high-quality research while implementing a multi-disciplinary approach to incorporate Urology, Medical Oncology, Radiation Therapy, Imaging, Pathology and Basic Research with the ultimate goal of advancing research in urological oncology and improving patient care.

 EUO will include original articles, opinion piece editorials and invited reviews covering clinical, basic and translational research and it will be published six times a year in electronic format.

 - European Urology Open Science